ThirdAILabs/neuraldb-enterprise/install-on-azure/README.md

 Wait for the setup process to complete (approximately 10 minutes), and you have launched NeuralDB Enterprise on your own Azure VM cluster!

-In the `config.json` file in the `install-on-azure` directory, find the value for `PROXY_CLIENT_IP`.
+In the `config.json` file in the `install-on-azure` directory, find the value for `HEADNODE_IP`.
 Paste the IP address into your browser, and you should see a login screen, where you can create an account, verify your email, and start training NeuralDB's!

+Note that all the nodes' IP's are exposed to the public internet.
+Therefore, ensure that network security precautions are taken before uploading sensitive files to this instance of NeuralDB Enterprise.
+The network settings can be changed in the `create_vms.sh` file if you wish to launch on a VPC.
+We will also be introducing user-friendly features shortly that will enable the deployment of NeuralDB Enterprise within a private VPC on Azure.